Evaluating Winding Numbers and Counting Complex Roots through Cauchy Indices in Isabelle/HOL: A Motivating Example

-As can be observed in Examples \ref{ex:n_1} and \ref{ex:n_0}, our proofs of $n(L_r+C_r,i) = 1$ and $n(L_r+C_r,-i) = 0$ were ad hoc, and involved manual construction of auxiliary paths/rays (e.g. $C'_R$ and $L'_R$).
-Similar difficulty has also been mentioned by John Harrison when formalising the prime number theorem \cite{harrison-pnt}.
+As can be observed in Examples \ref{ex:n_1} and \ref{ex:n_0}, our proofs of $n(L_r+C_r,i) = 1$ and $n(L_r+C_r,-i) = 0$ were ad hoc, and involved the manual construction of auxiliary paths or rays (e.g. $C'_R$ and $L'_R$).
+Similar difficulties have also been mentioned by John Harrison when formalising the prime number theorem \cite{harrison-pnt}.
 In the next section, we will introduce an idea to systematically evaluate winding numbers.